Defending Lives Through Nonviolence: Support UCP in Palestine (UCPiP)

 Global Solidarity Network

-We're building Solidarity Circles that connect people worldwide, activists, students, congregations, with Palestinians in Muarrajat and beyond.
+We're building Solidarity Network that connects people worldwide, activists, students, congregations, with Palestinians in Muarrajat and beyond.
 Through Zoom calls, campaigns, pen pals, and advocacy, these circles amplify local voices globally.

 Advocacy partners could include: faith groups, neighborhood organizations, advocacy groups, labor unions, book clubs, student groups…